-- Identify the gaps between the current and future state data architecture using the people, process, and technology terms - Identify the processes and applications that are missing or hindering the organization from succeeding - Identify the gaps in information flow within the organization, including stakeholders or system owners' lack of knowledge - Identify skills gaps among existing roles - Align business requirements to the organization's strategic vision
+- Identify the gaps between the current and future state data architecture using the people, process, and technology terms. - Identify the processes and applications that are missing or hindering the organization from succeeding. - Identify the gaps in information flow within the organization, including stakeholders or system owners' lack of knowledge. - Identify gaps in skills among existing roles. - Align business requirements to the organization's strategic vision.

-- What areas need an easier way to get data or information? - Do the gaps identified provide clear business value? - Does closing the gaps identified drive towards the ideal state? - What business units have burdensome manual reporting processes? - Is the organization addressing identified gaps? - What are the staffing requirements for a given future state analytics application?
+- Are there data access challenges that need to be addressed? - Do the gaps identified provide clear business value? - Does closing the gaps identified drive towards the ideal state? - What business units have burdensome manual reporting processes? - Is the organization addressing identified gaps? - What are the staffing requirements for a given future state analytics application?